/

 4. Please do NOT seal the envelope.

-5. The steps you will take to return your card will depend on whether you are a chapter, school, or individual as described above:
+5. The steps you will take to return your letter will depend on whether you are a chapter, school, or individual as described above:

 • If you are a Gentle Generations chapter, school, or organization whose representative has attended one of our training sessions, you can deliver your letters directly to the chosen organization or senior center.